byhow/afgk.me/README.md

 3. Crediting the author is appreciated.

 Please remove all of my personal information (blog posts, images, etc.) by running `bun run setup`.

+## TODO
+- add atom/rss feed to the blogs